A lightweight BFT consensus protocol for blockchains: General consensus algorithm framework

-\begin{corollary} Assume for the consensus algorithm block proposers only use approve messages that are transformed according to Definition~\ref{def-trans-approve} and for any honest proposer the approve messages satisfy the \monoRule.
-If there are $<(\tau -1/3)$~Byzantine block proposers for~$\tau \in (1/3, 1]$, then any two honest block proposers with decision threshold at least~$\tau$ never decide for conflicting blocks. \end{corollary}
+\begin{corollary} Assume for the consensus algorithm validators only use approve messages that are transformed according to Definition~\ref{def-trans-approve} and for any honest or crashing validator the approve messages satisfy the \monoRule.
+If the weight of Byzantine validators is $<(\tau -1/3)$ for~$\tau \in (1/3, 1]$, then any two honest validators with decision threshold at least~$\tau$ never decide for conflicting blocks. \end{corollary}